Tatertot0002/Tatertot0002/README.md

 ## 🔭 Projects

-However, here's a quick run down of some of the projects I'm working on / some of the teams I'm working in:
+However, here's a quick run down of some of the projects I'm working on or ive finished:

 - 🤖 [`Outage Bot`] - a way to track your discord bots outages
 - 🤖 [`Peacekeeper`] - a easy to use moderation bot with music commands